dotnet/jitutils/doc/diffs.md

 ## Dependencies

-* dotnet - The dotnet CLI is used to determine the current processor architecture "RID".
+* dotnet - The dotnet CLI is used to build the tools.
+It is also used to determine the current processor architecture "RID".
+Install it from [here](https://dot.net).
 * git - The jit-analyze tool uses `git diff` to check for textual differences since this is consistent across platforms, and fast.
 It is also used to determine if the current directory is a dotnet/coreclr repo root, to provide for default arguments.

 ## Build the tools

+### The easy way

 A `bootstrap.{cmd,sh}` script is provided in the jitutils root directory which will validate all tool dependencies, build the repo, publish the resulting binaries to a common "bin" directory, and place them on the path.
 This can be run to set up the developer in one shot.

+### The flexible way

-To build jitutils not using the bootstrap script, run: `build.{cmd,sh}`.
+To build jitutils not using the bootstrap script:

+* Run `dotnet restore` in the root (once).
+* Run `build.{cmd,sh}`.

 By default the script just builds the tools and does not publish them in a separate directory.
 To publish the utilities add the '-p' flag which publishes each utility to the ./bin directory in the root of the repo.
 Additionally, to download the default set of framework assemblies that can be used for generating asm diffs, add '-f'.